Beyond the Universal Law of Robustness: Sharper Laws for Random Features and Neural Tangent Kernels: Main Result for NTK Regression

 \paragraph{Saturating the lower bound from the universal law of robustness.} We highlight that our upper bound on the sensitivity in \eqref{eq:upboundS} exhibits the same scaling as the lower bound by \cite{bubeck2021a}, thus saturating the universal law of robustness.
 A lower bound on the sensitivity of the same order is also provided by \cite{dohmatob}, albeit restricted to the setting in which $k=\Theta(d)$ and $k=\bigO{N}$.
 Note that Theorem \ref{thm:ntk} upper bounds the sensitivity of the model obtained by running gradient descent (over $\theta$) on $f_{\textup{NTK}}(x, \theta)$.
 It is well known, see e.g. \cite{chizat2019lazy}, that a similar solution is obtained by running gradient descent (over $w$) on $f_{\textup{NN}}(x, w)$.
 This result holds after suitably rescaling the initialization of $f_{\textup{NN}}(x, w)$, and the rescaling does not affect our Theorem \ref{thm:ntk}.
 As a result, Theorem \ref{thm:ntk} proves that a class of two-layer neural networks has sensitivity of order $\sqrt{Nd/p}$ (up to logarithmic factors), thus resolving in the affirmative Conjecture 2 of \cite{bubeck2021law}.

 \paragraph{Impact of the activation function and numerical results.} Theorem \ref{thm:ntk} applies to even activation functions.
 At the technical level, the symmetry in $\phi$ directly ``centers'' the kernel in the expression \eqref{eq:sensNTK} of the sensitivity, which largely simplifies our argument.
 We conjecture that this symmetry may in fact be fundamental to guarantee the robustness of the model.
-In fact, the right plot of Figure \ref{fig:ntksyn} shows that, for $\phi(x)=x^2$, the sensitivity keeps decreasing, as the number of neurons $k$ (and, therefore, the number of parameters $p$) grows.
-In contrast, for $\phi(x)=\tanh(x)$, the sensitivity plateaus at a value which is an order of magnitude larger than for $\phi(x)=x^2$ (see the left plot of Figure \ref{fig:ntksyn}).
-This difference is still visible even for real-world datasets (MNIST, CIFAR-10), see Figure \ref{fig:ntkreal}.
+In fact, the first plot of Figure \ref{fig:ntk_old_act} shows that, for $\phi(x)=x^2$, the sensitivity keeps decreasing, as the number of neurons $k$ (and, therefore, the number of parameters $p$) grows.
+In contrast, for $\phi(x)=\tanh(x)$, the sensitivity plateaus at a value which is an order of magnitude larger than for $\phi(x)=x^2$ (see the second plot of Figure \ref{fig:ntk_old_act}).
+This difference is still visible even for real-world datasets (MNIST, CIFAR-10), as displayed in the third and fourth plot of Figure \ref{fig:ntk_old_act}.